SuperEvenSteven/image-processor/README.md

 The image is downscaled by moving a 3x3 operator along the given bitmap, multiplies against it, sums up the 9 values and returns that as a single paramter for a NN to train with.
 It then continues to move along the image until all pixels have been transformed.

 ## Dataset Output
 Each transformed face is represented as a single 50 column row in the output CSV file.
-The 50th row specifices the class (0 non-face, 1 face).
+The 50th column specifies the class (0 non-face, 1 face).

 ## Screenshot
 ![alt gui](screenshot.png)